aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 Aspose.Slides allows you to specify your preferred color for the background of a text.

-This Java code shows you how to set the background color for an entire text:
+This Javascript code shows you how to set the background color for an entire text:

 ```javascript
     var pres = new  aspose.slides.Presentation();